saekiamae/Silly-Tavern-Progress-System/README.md

 Currently testing approaches and possibilities for the powerful Novel Mode feature.

 Once Novel Mode is finished, official documentation will be released and patches for official alpha-release

+UPDATE:

+Silly Tavern iterface felt too limiting for confortable implementation of the Novel Mode, also my changes would be too drastic to the entire Silly Tavern project.
+Therefore I began writing my own standalone project.
+Will include link to it once it becomes a working prototype.